10. HOW SPIKE BELT DEPLOYS

 B. You can also point the beveled side down and release cord before deployment.
 Control the release with your thumb on by twisting back.

-C. You can also point the beveled side down and release cord before deployment.
+C. You can also point the beveled side toward deployment area & toss system or walk back release cord.
 Control the release with your thumb on by twisting back.

 D. When the loop is twisted back, it catches the cord and allows you to pull the system in place or retrieve the system from traffic.

-A. As you deploy the Spike-Belt, the crank needs to be locked to walk and expand the belt on the the roadway.
+B. As you deploy the Spike-Belt, the crank needs to be locked to walk and expand the belt on the roadway.

 B. Your stance is not important.

-B. Cross the road and Place or throw the Spike-Belt device on the other side of the road.
-Or in an area, where it can pulled into the lanes.
+A. Cross the road and place or throw the Spike-Belt device on the other side of the road, or in an area, where it can pulled into the lanes.

-C. positioned yourself, behind cover, be in stance position, ready to pull spikes into place yet keep cord down low.
-Allow traffic can pass over the rope.
+B. Positioned yourself, behind cover, be in stance position, ready to pull spikes into place yet keep cord down low, allow traffic to pass over the rope.

 D. When traffic is clear, and before the suspect vehicle arrives, pull the unit across the roadway into the path of the target.